If your precious baby is suffering, sometimes you need to make a quick decision.

-The diapers are of a thinner design, which should fit closer, making them more comfortable for your little one to wear, and also reducing leakages, blowouts, and potential chafing.
+The diapers are thinner than most, allowing them a tighter fit and making them more comfortable for your little one to wear.
+The snug elastic helps reduce leakages, blowouts, and potential chafing.

-Another nice touch is the blend of natural plant and seed oils, like cranberry, tomato, and sunflower, which has been added to nourish the skin.
+Another nice touch is the addition of skin-nourishing natural plant and seed oils, like cranberry, tomato, and sunflower.
 The wetness indicator on both sides is a fab feature for making it easier to see when it’s time to change.

-They can be found at many local stores, which means you never have to worry about using a different brand in a pinch.
+These diapers can be found at many local stores, so you never have to worry about using a different brand in a pinch.
 If you order online, you can also find great deals.

 - Parents noted how absorbent these diapers are.

-- Can be bought in bulk for extra savings.
+- You can purchase in bulk for extra savings.